quru/lasso.crop/README.md

 ### Methods
 * attach - Attaches listeners
 * detach - Detaches all listeners
+* destroy - Removes the lasso component and restores the original image

 ### Events
 * start - Event fired when lasso begins